(1919 - 2014)

 In the fall of 2012, Dr. Fawson was named to the Dr. Vernon Maughan Buehler and MaRee C. Buehler Endowed Professor in the Jon M. Huntsman School of Business.
 As part of an effort to perpetuate Dr. Vern Buehler’s leadership legacy and to extend that leadership legacy to a new generation of Huntsman School students, Dr. Fawson created the Buehler Scholars program.

-Students apply for the opportunity to become "Buehler Leadership Scholars" and, if accepted, are given a $500 stipend.
-The program is guided by Dr. Chris Fawson of the Jon M. Huntsman School of Business.
-Selected Buehler Scholars choose six books on leadership as the focus of a semester-long exploration of leadership principles.
-Over the course of the semester Buehler Scholars meet for dinner to discuss leadership principles reflected in each of the selected readings.
+Students apply for the opportunity to become "Buehler Leadership Scholars" and, if accepted, are given a $500 stipend and a copy of each book selected for the Buehler Scholar experience.
+Each selected Buehler Scholar chooses a book on leadership as the focus of a semester-long exploration of leadership principles.
+Over the course of the semester Buehler Scholars meet for a hosted dinner to discuss leadership principles reflected in each of the selected readings.